Brazil – An Online Gaming Market with Vast Potential| 25 November, 2021

 Photo by artubr

-Fast forward ten years and a team of five Brazilian eSports pros scooped a whopping $1.8 million playing Valve’s Counter Strike: Global Offensive in 2016, which further helped to capture the imagination of gamers across the nation.
+Fast forward ten years and a team of five Brazilian eSports pros scooped a whopping $1.8 million playing Valve’s Counter Strike: Global Offensive in 2016, which further helped to capture the imagination of gamers across the nation, many of whom were using game server hosts.
 Soccer will always remain the number-one sport in Brazil, but there is no doubt that eSports is quickly surpassing the likes of volleyball and basketball as the country’s second favourite.
 Back in 2014, North America’s biggest eSports league, Major League Gaming expanded into Brazil, establishing the league’s first overseas franchise, MLG Brasil.
 Games such as the Konami-developed Winning Eleven and Pro Evolution Soccer (PES) have become synonymous with Brazilian soccer gamers.
 Konami themselves acknowledged the growing demand for their games by fully licensing all 20 Brazilian teams within the Campeonato Brasilieiro Serie A, as well as four teams from Serie B.

 There is no two ways about it, Brazil has an extremely bright future as a gaming hub, with players who are as fanatical about online gaming as they are about soccer, jazz and samba music.
 The country has a huge opportunity to create an environment that allows Brazil’s online gaming business model to shine.
 As the world’s 13th biggest video gaming market on the planet, this number will surely rise as the popularity of eSports ripples through the rest of the nation like a tidal wave.